Founder and Music Director of musicAeterna Ensemble and Choir

 Teodor Currentzis is the Chief Conductor of the SWR Symphony Orchestra Stuttgart and Artistic Director of the ensemble musicAeterna and of the musicAeterna Chamber Choir.
 The ensemble was resident at Perm Opera and Ballet Theatre from 2011 till 2019.
 In July 2019, Teodor Currentzis stepped down as artistic director of Perm Opera in order to focus on leading musicAeterna to new heights as an independent, privately financed ensemble.

-In 2018/19 his first year with SWR, Teodor conducted Mahler 3, 4, Tchaikovsky 5 and Shostakovich 7 in performances in Stuttgart and on tour visiting the Vienna Konzerthaus, Hamburg Elbphilharmonie and Cologne Philharmonie amongst others.
+2018/19 was his first year with SWR.
+Teodor conducted Mahler 3, 4, Tchaikovsky 5 and Shostakovich 7 in performances in Stuttgart and on tour visiting the Vienna Konzerthaus, Hamburg Elbphilharmonie and Cologne Philharmonie amongst others.
 He finished his first season with SWR with a final performance of Shostakovich 7 at the Salzburg Festival.
-In 2019/20 he will take the orchestra on tour to Spain, Italy and France.
+In 2019/20 he took the orchestra on tour to Austria, Spain and France.
+This season, Teodor will return to the orchestra in the Autumn to perform Hans Zender’s Schubert’s Winterreise and in 2021, Mahler’s Lied von der Erde on tour in Germany and Spain.

 With musicAeterna, Teodor regularly tours Europe with performances at the Berlin Philharmonic, Philharmonie de Paris, Baden-Baden Festspielhaus, La Scala Milan and the Madrid Auditorio.
-They have a long standing relationship with the Salzburg Festspiele; performances in Salzburg include a new production of La Clemenza di Titodirected by Peter Sellars in 2017 which transferred to Dutch Opera where Teodor made his debut in 2018, a full Beethoven symphonies cycle in 2018 in five sell out concerts and Idomeneoin 2019 directed by Peter Sellars in collaboration with the Freiburg Baroque and the musicAeterna choir.
-Teodor and musicAeterna made their BBC Proms debut in 2018 and made their Japanese debut in February 2019 with concerts in Tokyo and Osaka.
-This season, they will make their New York debut at The Shed with Verdi’s Requiem alongside moving images from the late Jonas Mekas.
+They have a long standing relationship with the Salzburg Festspiele; performances in Salzburg include a new production of La Clemenza di Tito directed by Peter Sellars in 2017 which transferred to Dutch Opera where Teodor made his debut in 2018, a full Beethoven symphonies cycle in 2018 in five sell out concerts and Idomeneo in 2019 directed by Peter Sellars in collaboration with the Freiburg Baroque and the musicAeterna choir.
+Teodor and musicAeterna made their BBC Proms debut in 2018, their Japanese debut in February 2019 with concerts in Tokyo and Osaka and last season in New York at The Shed with Verdi’s Requiem alongside moving images from the late Jonas Mekas.

-Teodor Currentzis and musicAeterna are exclusive Sony artists and have released the Mozart-Da Ponte trilogy, Stravinsky’s Les Noces, Tchaikovsky’s Violin Concerto, with Patricia Kopatchinskaja, Tchaikovsky’s Symphony No. 6and Mahler’s Symphony No. 6.
+Teodor Currentzis and musicAeterna are exclusive Sony artists and have most recently released their first Beethoven recording of his 5th Symphony.
+Other releases have included the Mozart- Da Ponte trilogy, Stravinsky’s Les Noces, Tchaikovsky’s Violin Concerto, with Patricia Kopatchinskaja, Tchaikovsky’s Symphony No. 6 and Mahler’s Symphony No. 6.
 Previous recordings include Shostakovich’s Symphony No. 14, Mozart’s Requiem and Purcell’s Dido and Aeneas all on the Alpha label and the Shostakovich Piano Concertos with Alexander Melnikov and the Mahler Chamber Orchestra on the Harmonia Mundi label.

 In 2006, combining his knowledge and passion for early music with contemporary composers and new music, Teodor started the Territoria Modern Art Festival, which in a short space of time has become the most prestigious and progressive annual music festival in Moscow.
 Since 2012, Teodor has also curated the Diaghilev Festival, held in the home of the composer’s birth town in Russia.